-- Candy stripe - one of the biggest bars along Belvoir St, with a great atmosphere, great interior, bar and city centre parking available within walking distance.
+- Candy Stripe - one of the biggest bars along Belvoir St, with a great atmosphere, great interior and bar.

 - Liquid Envy - Liquid and Envy has had the privilege of hosting some of the biggest acts in the music industry from Tinie Tempah to Westwood.
 Celebrities aren't shy either with pop stars and footballers regularly spotted in the club.

-- MOSH - Mosh hosts three great nights of indie and alternative music each week.
+- MOSH - hosts three great nights of indie and alternative music each week.

-- 02 Academy Leicester opened in September 2010, the 02 Academy is located in the heart of the University of Leicester.
-Home to three venues with 1,450, 500 and 250 capacities, the venues bring first-class facilities to cater for the biggest live acts on the touring circuit, including bands such as Newton Faulkner, Orbital, Plan B, Primal Scream and for a special homecoming gig with Radio 1, Kasabian.
+- O2 Academy Leicester - opened in September 2010, is located in the heart of the University of Leicester.
+Home to three venues bringing first-class facilities to cater for the biggest live acts on the touring circuit, including bands such as Newton Faulkner, Orbital, Plan B, Primal Scream and for a special homecoming gig with Radio 1, Kasabian.

-- Firebug opened in 2004, Firebug has become an essential part of Leicester’s night life and live music scene in this upstairs venue.
+- Firebug opened in 2004, it has become an essential part of Leicester’s night life and live music scene in this upstairs venue.

 Leicester has a long cultural heritage and is home to some of the most popular museums and historic buildings:

-- The New Walk Museum and Art Gallery, Leicester’s original museum has a wide ranging collections and displays spanning the natural and cultural world.
+- The New Walk Museum and Art Gallery - Leicester’s original museum has a wide range of collections and displays spanning the natural and cultural world.

-- The impressive Leicester Cathedral which is proposing to act as the last burial place for the remains of Richard III, which were recently discovered in the city where they had remained for more than 500 years.
+- Leicester Cathedral - which is proposing to act as the last burial place for the remains of Richard III.

-- In the shadows of the cathedral is the medieval Guild Hall and exhibition centre, which tells the story of King Richard III, his life and times and the search for his lost remains.
+- Guild Hall and Exhibition Centre - which tells the story of King Richard III, his life and times and the search for his lost remains.

 Every year Leicester has a Caribbean Carnival and the Mela Festival, which celebrates South Asian art and Indian culture.
 Leicester also has the largest Diwali celebrations outside India, which is held on the Golden Mile.
 It is always a popular event with the big fireworks display at the end.